microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getteamsuseractivityuserdetail.md

 If successful, this method returns a `200 OK` response code and a JSON object in the response body.

-The default page size for this request is 2000 items.
+The default page size for this request is 2,000 items.

 ## Examples

 ### Example 1: CSV output

-The following is an example that outputs CSV.
+The following example shows a request that outputs CSV.

 #### Request